 Sign up for AutoPay

 You have to pay your mortgage every month, so why not save some money while doing it?
-Lenders sometimes offer a rate discount when borrowers sign up for Auto-Pay and have their mortgage payments automatically withdrawn from their checking or savings account.
+Lenders sometimes offer a rate discount when borrowers sign up for Auto-Pay and have their mortgage payments automatically withdrawn from their checking or savings accounts.
 In order to maintain the discount throughout the life of the loan, borrowers must remain on Auto-Pay.
 If removed, the rate discount will no longer be applied and their payments will increase.

 Shop around